Five Things You Probably Forgot About Aston Martin’s F1 Run

-Something frequently mentioned following the news that Racing Point F1 will be re-branded for 2021 is the fact that Aston Martin’s initial foray into Formula 1 was in 1959 and 1960.
-What’s less frequently mentioned is that this ‘tenure’ included only five starts at official F1 Grand Prix events, seven if you include the non-championship BRDC International Trophies at Silverstone in 1959 and 1960.
+Something frequently mentioned following the Racing Point news is the fact that Aston Martin’s initial foray into Formula 1 was in 1959 and 1960.
+What’s tends to be swept under the rug though is that this ‘tenure’ included only five starts at official F1 Grand Prix events, seven if you include the non-championship BRDC International Trophies at Silverstone in 1959 and 1960.

-What’s less frequently mentioned though is that, had it not been for Aston Martin’s own sports car program being run in parallel, the British marque would have debuted the DBR4 in 1958 to far greater success.
+On top of that is the bittersweet irony that, had it not been for Aston Martin’s own parallel sports car program, the British marque would have debuted the DBR4 one year earlier in 1958 to far greater success.

-Only when Aston’s sports car program throttled back to (successfully) focus on Le Mans did its Formula 1 charger receive support, but by that point, regulation changes for 1961 and a sharp switch to rear-engined machinery meant the DBR4 was all but obsolete by the time it made its debut.
-Had it arrived a year earlier as planned, it’s entirely possible that Aston Martin, no Vanwall, would have been crowned Britain’s first F1 Constructors’ champion.
+Only when Aston’s sports car program throttled back to (successfully) focus on Le Mans did its Formula 1 charger receive support.
+By that point, however, regulation changes for 1961 and a sharp switch to rear-engined machinery meant the DBR4 was all but obsolete by the time it made its debut.
+Had it arrived a year earlier as planned, it’s entirely possible that Aston Martin, not Vanwall, would have been crowned Britain’s first F1 Constructors’ champion.